inveniosoftware/docs-invenio-rdm/docs/install/build-setup-run.md

 First, we start by locking the Python dependencies, which ensures that you will always have the same versions of dependencies if you reinstall in the future.
 Locked dependencies are important for having reproducible installs.

-This steps will normally be executed automatically by both the local and container installation options, but here we run it explicitly.
+This step will normally be executed automatically by both the local and container installation options, but here we run it explicitly.

 Let's try it: